UncleHugo/Entra-ID-Active-Directory-/README.md

 ![GPO](https://github.com/user-attachments/assets/921121b3-d7d8-4bc5-9080-c8c6cc1715b3)

-In this section, we will be setting policies for Password reset policy after 90 days, Wallpaper, Account lock plicy, Deny Access to Control Panel.
+In this section, we will be setting policies for Password reset policy after 90 days, Wallpaper, Account lock policy.

 1. In the Group Policy Management right click on the domain (masterkit.com) to create a GPO (Password reset after 90 days) in the domain.